Greet Death

 Greet Death is an American rock band from Flint, Michigan.
 Greet Death has released three full-length albums.

 History

-Greet Death released their first full-length album in 2017 titled Dixieland.
+Greet Death's earliest influences included Cloakroom, True Widow and Nothing.
+They released their first full-length album in 2017 titled Dixieland.
 The album was released through Flesh and Bone Records.
 The band was featured as one of Alternative Press's "10 up-and-coming artists from Detroit you need to know".
 In 2019, Greet Death released their second full-length album titled New Hell, also through Deathwish Inc. They released a new EP, New Low, on June 24, 2022.
-Their third full-length album, Die In Love, was released on June 27.
+Their third full-length album, Die In Love, was released on June 27, 2025.

 Side projects

 In 2025, Harper Boyhtari and Seth Beck formed the band Christian Science Reading Room, together with Bristletongue members L Morgan and Andrew Smith.
 They released their first EP, Under the Bed and in the Eyes of Another, on October 6.